nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 ## Pins definition

 Things that in `()` are available in the pre-built firmware but they might interfere with other interfaces, so be caucious.
-These are only my choices, you may use any other pins, which were sated in the comment as `Valid`.
+These are only my choices, you may use any other pins, which were stated in the comment as `Valid`.
 For the 8MB version, the `SPI1` bus is used for SPI flash.

 | USART  | USART1 | USART2 |(USART6)|
 | ------ | ------ | ------ | ------ |